ABOUT

 Madeline has received many scholarships and awards, some of which include the Leonard L. Grief Scholarship in both 2021 and 2022, The Netherwood/Riser Memorial Scholarship for Photography in 2022, and the GO-A Opportunity Award in 2022 to fund their summer internship with Guggenheim Fellow, Angelo Madsen Minax, to assist with production of his new film in San Francisco, California.
 Madeline has also had their short documentary film, DO US PART, premiere at the MICA-JHU Film Festival in 2022.

-After they graduated, they were an artist-in-residence at AiR BKN, run by artist and curator Anna Viola Hallberg, located in the Northern Archipelag of Stockholm called where the sea meets the forest.
+After they graduated college, they were an artist-in-residence at AiR BKN, run by artist and curator Anna Viola Hallberg, located in the Northern Archipelag of Stockholm called where the sea meets the forest.
 They explored the concept of flesh and soil through analog photography.